 By far the most widely and extensively used intermediate for making nitrogen fertilizers is ammonia, with over 80% of world-wide ammonia production going towards synthesis of fertilizers such as urea.
 And by most measures, ammonia production is the largest of any bulk-produced chemical.

 Most ammonia is manufactured by steam reforming of natural gas, followed by water gas shift, CO2 separation to isolate pure hydrogen, which is then reacted with nitrogen to form ammonia in the Haber-Bosch process.
 Because reformed natural gas results in syngas with relatively high hydrogen content, it is well-suited for ammonia synthesis.
-However, in regions lacking inexpensive natural gas, such as China, coal gasification is a very important route for ammonia synthesis for production of fertilizers.
-In 2008, out of global ammonia production of 146 million tonnes/year, 27% used coal as the feedstock; 97% of China's ammonia production used coal in that year, a trend which is expected to continue and increase.
+However, in regions lacking inexpensive natural gas such as China, coal gasification is a very important route for ammonia synthesis for production of fertilizers.
+As of 2020, out of global ammonia production of about 200 million tonnes/year, 22% used coal as the feedstock1; 79% of China's ammonia production used coal as the primary energy substance, and coal will continue to dominate the market in China in the foreseeable future.2

 Ammonia and Urea Synthesis

 Figure 1 shows a simplified BFD of the Farmland Coke-to-Ammonia plant, to illustrate the typical flow scheme of a gasification-based ammonia and urea production process.
 All component technologies are extensively, commercially proven.
-Per Figure 5, high purity H2 is produced from coke gasification.
+High purity H2 is produced from coke gasification.
 It is combined with a high purity nitrogen (N2) stream extracted from the air separation unit (ASU) to produce ammonia according to the following reaction:

 |3H2 + N2 → 2NH3||∆H = - 23,400 Btu/lbmol NH3|